Ramarajusairajesh/LocalGit/README.md

 # LocalGit

 LocalGit is a decentralized, lightweight, and secure file-sharing system built in C++.
-As an alternative to github I created this project but to run in a LAN , instead of using git as it's building blog I written my own file sharing service
+As an alternative to GitHub, I created this project to run in a LAN.
+Instead of using Git as its building block, I wrote my own file-sharing service.

 ## Features
-- **RSA Key Sharing with OpenSSL**: Uses `libssl` for secure key exchanges for AES!
+- **RSA Key Sharing with OpenSSL**: Uses `libssl` for secure key exchanges for AES.
 - **AES Encryption**: Encrypts shared files with AES for confidentiality.
 - **Asynchronous File Sharing**: Built on `Boost.Asio` for efficient and non-blocking file transfers.
 - **Async Chatting**: Enables real-time communication between multiple users.
-- **Archiving and compression**: Uses libar and gzlib for archiving the folder and compressing the data to a single file to reduce bandwidth and easy transfer
+- **Archiving and Compression**: Uses `libarchive` and `zlib` for archiving folders and compressing data into a single file to reduce bandwidth usage and enable easy transfer.

 ## Dependencies
 - C++14 or later